ubreddy/rezolve-docs/docs/getting-started/using-bot.md

 ## Bot Overview

-The AITSM Bot is an intelligent virtual assistant that handles user inquiries, automates tasks, and provides seamless support experiences.
+The Rezolve.ai Bot is an intelligent virtual assistant that handles user inquiries, automates tasks, and provides seamless support experiences.

 _Suggested Image: "bot-architecture.png" - High-level architecture diagram of the bot system_